urbanminded/.github/.github/ISSUE_TEMPLATE/test_request.md

 **List tests**
 A clear and concise descriptive list of the different tests:
-- What action should be performed?
+- What steps should be performed?
 - What is the passing criteria?
 - ...

+**Example**
+Test 1 - Advertising packet is correct

+*Steps*
+- Configure device with locatin ID 100 and stream ID 101.
+- Set device mode to active signing.
+- Scan device's advertising packet.

+*Passing criteria*
+- Location ID should equal 100.
+- Stream ID should equal 101.
+- ..

 **Additional information**
 Attach logs, screenshots, videos.